cicsdev/cics-java-liberty-restapp/README.md

 Install the latest version of the IBM CICS Explorer [see](https://www.ibm.com/support/pages/cics-explorer-downloads)

 Import the projects into Eclipse using **File &rarr; Import &rarr; General &rarr; Existing projects into workspace &rarr; Select archive file** and select the downloaded zip as the archive.
+Ensure you select **Search for nested projects**.

-To resolve build issues in Eclipse you should configure the Project's build-path to add your preferred combination of CICS TS, JDK, and Liberty's Enterprise Java libraries (Java EE or Jakarta EE).
-Select 'Java Build Path', on the Libraries tab, select 'Classpath', click 'Add Library', select 'CICS with Enterprise Java and Liberty' Library, and choose the appropriate CICS and Enterprise Java versions.
+To resolve build issues in Eclipse you should configure the application project's build-path to add your preferred combination of CICS TS, JDK, and Liberty's Enterprise Java libraries (Java EE or Jakarta EE).
+On the `cics-java-liberty-restapp-app` project select Select **Build Path  &rarr; Configure Build Path  &rarr; Java Build Path** then on the **Libraries** tab, click **Add Library CICS with Enterprise Java and Liberty** and choose the appropriate CICS and Enterprise Java versions.
 If the project build correctly the Eclipse Problems view should no longer have any errors displayed.